awanmbandi/realworld-cicd-pipeline-project/README.md

 ### Configure The "Node Exporter" accross the "Dev", "Stage" and "Prod" instances including your "Pipeline Infra"
   - Login/SSH into the "Dev-Env", "Stage-Env" and "Prod-Env" VM instance
   - Perform the following operations on all of them
-  - Install git by running: sudo yum install git -y
+  - Install git by running: `sudo yum install git -y `
-  - Clone the following repository: https://github.com/awanmbandi/realworld-cicd-pipeline-project.git
+  - Clone the following repository: `git clone https://github.com/awanmbandi/realworld-cicd-pipeline-project.git`
-  - Change directory to "realworld-cicd-pipeline-project"
+  - Change directory: `cd realworld-cicd-pipeline-project`
-  - Swtitch to the "prometheus-and-grafana-install" git branch
+  - Swtitch branch: `git switch prometheus-and-grafana-install`
-  - Run: ls or ll  (to confirm you have the branch files)
+  - Confirm Branch Switch: `git branch` and `ls -al` (to confirm you have the branch files)
-  - Run: ./install-node-exporter.sh
+  - Install The Node Exporter: `bash install-node-exporter.sh`
-  - Confirm the status shows "Active (running)"
+  - Confirm the status shows *"Active (running)"*
   - Access the Node Exporters running on port "9100", open your browser and run the below
       - Dev-EnvPublicIPaddress:9100   (Confirm this page is accessible)
       - Stage-EnvPublicIPaddress:9100   (Confirm this page is accessible)